-Before starting your successful career as an electrician, start implementing some of the healthy habits we've described.
+Electricians and retailers are at risk of injury when driving on the road or coming into contact with electrical circuits, so they must take appropriate safety precautions.
+Even in a work environment, electricians can show mutual support if they see a colleague showing signs of mental illness.
+Before starting your career as an electrician, start implementing some healthy habits such as eating healthy meals and exercising regularly.
 Compared to more labor-intensive jobs, you can work up to retirement age as an electrician without missing a beat due to the physical requirements of the job.
-Depending on the job, or even the day, electricians can work indoors or outdoors, in homes, businesses and construction sites.
-We've created a list of the three most serious health problems experienced by electricians, and we've provided tips on how you can prevent these problems from happening to you.
+Depending on the job or day, electricians can work indoors or outdoors in homes, businesses and construction sites.
+We've created a list of three serious health problems experienced by electricians and provided tips on how you can prevent them from happening to you.